xtrinch/arduino-processing-flame-sensor/README.md

 ## About

 Flame detection with far-infrared flame sensor module with digital & analog output.
-Values (digital & analog) are then displayed with graphical interface made with Processing.
+Values (digital & analog) are then displayed on PC with graphical interface made with Processing.

 ## Components